HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 equivalent to a role of `"launch"`, indicating to a client that the app launch was performed in the context of the referenced resource.
 More granular role URIs can be adopted in use-case-specific ways.
 Multiple `fhirContext` items MAY have the same role.
-Note: Specifications defining custom roles can list them in the [fhirContext Role Registry](https://confluence.hl7.org/display/FHIRI/fhirContext+Role+Registry) to promote awareness and reuse.
+  * Note: Specifications defining custom roles can list them in the [fhirContext Role Registry](https://confluence.hl7.org/display/FHIRI/fhirContext+Role+Registry) to promote awareness and reuse.
+  * Note: We have not yet defined a protocol for apps to discover which roles an EHR supports; as such, it is important for EHRs to include this information in their developer documentation.

 Note that for `"identifier"` and `"canonical"`, this specification does not define rules for access control.
 The app may reach out to different servers to